I am a theatre artist, writer and educator. I also work as a writing coach, helping people tell their stories.

-From 2011-2020, Sasha and Julia Pileggi co-created the daily writing project these five minutes.
-They founded the these five minutes: resident writing group, facilitated writer's workouts, and have hosted gatherings that celebrate process and community.
-As an educator, Sasha has led workshops for young people with Shakespeare In Action, Pleiades Theatre, The Toronto Public Library, The Toronto District School Board, The Vancouver School Board, The University of British Columbia and New Shoots.
+Julia Pileggi and I co-created the daily writing project these five minutes, where for eight years we wrote a piece a day and posted it, unedited, to our site.
+We founded the these five minutes: resident writing group, facilitated writer's workouts, and hosted gatherings that celebrated process and community.
+I have facilitated workshops with Shakespeare In Action, Pleiades Theatre, The Toronto Public Library, The Toronto District School Board, The Vancouver School Board, The University of British Columbia and New Shoots.

 While based on Coast Salish Land (in Vancouver), I produced Brave New Play Rites, and was the Program Assistant of the LEAP Playwriting Intensive at the Arts Club.
 With collaborator Lou Jurgens, I ran the artist driven performance company the blood projects.
 We made immersive and site-specific performances in intimate spaces.

 Currently working on The Future Looked So Good, a non-fiction play about legacy, memory, and family, I live with my young daughter in Toronto / tkoronto on the traditional land of the Anishnabe, Wendat, Haudenasounee and the Mississaugas of the Credit.

 Thank you for being here.
 I hope you say hello.